 The Cross County Extension (Phase III) is a 7.6-mile branch to ML, first heading west from the Forest Park-DeBaliviere Station through Clayton and then south to Shrewsbury, serving a portion of southwest St. Louis City and County.
 It links Phase I and Phase II in Missouri and Illinois with various activity centers including Washington University, the St Louis County seat in Clayton, the Galleria Mall, and the Sunnen Industrial Park.
 Phase III is also on exclusive right-of-way, of which 4 miles is on former railroad alignment.
 Stations in Phase III are similar to those on Phases I & II and include elevated, at grade and subsurface configurations.
 There are four tunnels in Phase III.
 The DeBaliviere Tunnel begins just west of the Forest Park DeBaliviere Station junction and the track rises to the surface 483 feet later on the south side of Forest Park Parkway.
-The Skinker Tunnel begins just east of Skinker Station and the track rises to the surface 1000 feet later on the north side of Forest Park Parkway.
 The Big Bend Tunnel starts east of the University City-Big Bend